RuilianZ/tree_based_models/ds2_hw4.md

 There are 453 rows and 17 columns in training data, all the variables are numeric.

-1. Build a regression tree on the training data to predict the response.
+### (a) Build a regression tree on the training data to predict the response.
 Create a plot of the tree.

 ``` r
 set.seed(0409)